-More specifically, aphids, mites, and mealybugs pose certain threats to your plant’s wellbeing.
+More specifically, aphids, mites, and mealybugs pose certain threats to your plant’s wellbeing, and you can view it here to find more details.
 If you notice web (without spiders) and white powder-like matter, it would be smart to run to the nearest shop and buy some anti-pest chemicals.

 Is Coffee Toxic?

 Of course, here we refer to various parts of plants.
 Beans, as we know aren’t toxic, and this is the part we all like.
 On the other hand, all the other parts, like the root, leaves, stem, etc. are all toxic.
 They probably won’t kill you, so don’t worry, but simply don’t eat parts of the coffee plant, and don’t let your kids or pets near it.